XTLS/Xray-docs-next/docs/en/config/outbounds/freedom.md

 `"delay"`：delay before sending real data (ms). can be a string range like "10-20" or a single integer

 If not specified, the default value is 0.

+`"applyTo"`: three mode are supported: "ipv4"/"ipv6"/"ip", if not specified, the default value is "ip".

+if "ipv4", noise is sent only when remote address(after resolving domain to ip) is IPv4.

+if "ipv6", noise is sent only when remote address(after resolving domain to ip) is IPv6.

+if "ip", noise is always sent.

 > `proxyProtocol`: number